 In the event of a loss, if the parties walk away without settling, there are still advantages to having had the mediation because both parties will have a greater understanding of:

 - what sum the other is looking for to end the dispute

 - what strategies they may look to rely on to achieve a favourable outcome in court.

 For further information about alternative dispute resolution and mediation, please read our article Could alternative dispute resolution help settle a commercial dispute promptly?

 Contact our commercial mediation solicitors

-For practical advice on using commercial mediation for business disputes, as well as any other business legal advice you need to reach your goals, get in touch with your local Ashtons Legal team in in Cambridge, Bury St Edmunds, Diss, Ipswich, and Norwich.
+For practical advice on using commercial mediation for business disputes, as well as any other business legal advice you need to reach your goals, get in touch with your local Ashtons Legal team in Cambridge, Bury St Edmunds, Ipswich and Norwich.